CavalcanteLucas/metr/README.md

 └── server
 ```

-First, go ot the `server/` directory.
+First, go to the `server/` directory.
 There you will need to create a `.env` file with the content of the `.env.example` file.

-Second, yet in the `server/` directory, you will find a `credentials/` sub directory.
+Second, yet in the `server/` directory, you will find a `credentials/` subdirectory.
 ```
 .
 ├── device